hamler-lang/hamler.github.io/index.md

 To contribute to **Hamler** project:

-- Report issues : submit any bugs, issues to [hamler/issues][hamler-issues]
+- Report issues: submit any bugs, issues to [hamler/issues][hamler-issues]
 - Contribute code: Fork the project, and submit feature requests to [hamler-lang/hamler][hamler-project]
 - Submit a proposal: Fork the [hamler-wiki][hamler-wiki] project and submit pull request